-This unit may be assessed on the job, off the job, or a combination of both.
+This unit should be assessed on the job.
 The competencies covered by this unit would be demonstrated by an individual working alone or as part of a team.
-The assessment environment should not disadvantage the candidate
+The assessment environment should not disadvantage the candidate.

 Three levels of performance denote level of competency required to perform a task.
 These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.